 To successfully pump at work, you’ll need a double electric pump (which should be provided by your insurance company, thanks to the Affordable Care Act) and a fridge or cooler to store the milk.
 Other good-to-have items include snacks, a bottle of water, some form of entertainment (a book or headphones for your phone) and a sign for the door to let people know you’re pumping inside.

-Let’s be clear: Parents bring just as much to the table as their kid-free co-workers.
-There is no reason a woman can’t continue to perform her job with the same level of competence and productivity after returning from maternity leave.
-However, everyone may not recognize that right away, so you’ll likely have to do some convincing to assure them you’re committed to both your job and your family.
-The first person you’ll have to prove it to is your boss.
+Let’s be clear: Working parents bring just as much to the table as their kid-free co-workers.
+There is no reason a woman can’t continue to perform her job with the same level of competence and productivity after returning from parental leave.
+However, everyone may not recognize that right away, so you may have to do some convincing to show them you’re committed to both your job and your family.
+The first person you’ll want to reassure is your boss.

 If your job allows for it, consider taking your work home on days you can’t be in the office.
 Clocking some extra time in the evenings or weekends to compensate for missed hours might also be an option.
 “Most leaders are results-focused,” says Wright.
 “When you center the conversation around what you’re producing and achieving, you’re speaking their language, as well as reducing any worry they may have about the time off you need.”
 As long as you’re working hard and doing your job well, a few extra days here and there shouldn’t have a huge impact.